Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 The Downhill Jaunt Towards Sergude on day one of the La Coruña Arm of the Camino InglésThe Downhill Jaunt Towards Sergude

-In 1/2 kilometer, turn right onto the DP-1708, then in 150 meters, a left onto the CP-2103.
+About 100 meters after the rest area, turn right onto the DP-1708, then in 150 meters, turn left onto the CP-2103.
 More wonderful downhill.

 Ambling Along the CP-2103 on day one of the La Coruña Arm of the Camino InglésAmbling Along the CP-2103